 Ever since states were identified on their territoriality, the need for jealously guarding their territoriality and if possible expanded has been the prime motive of international relations.
-To grasp its historical progress and the expanding scope of relationship amongst the states becomes imperative for the students of Defence and strategic studies.
+To grasp its historical progress and the expanding scope of relationship amongst the states becomes imperative for the students of defence and strategic studies.

-Unit I Introduction (a) Components of State (b) Evolution of State system (15 Hours)
+Unit I: Introduction (a) Components of State (b) Evolution of State system

-Unit II State System and its corollaries (a) Elements of National Power (b) National Interest c) Foreign Policy (15 Hours)

-Unit III Theories of International Relations (a) Idealist and Realist (b) Integration and (c) Behaviourist and (d) Structuralism (15 Hours)

-Unit IV Diplomacy a) Concept of Diplomacy, b) Kinds of Diplomacy c) Functions of Diplomacy (15 Hours)

-Unit V Control of International Relations (a) Collective Security (b) Balance of Power(c) International Law (15 Hours)
+- Unit II: State System and its corollaries (a) Elements of National Power (b) National Interest c) Foreign Policy - Unit III :Theories of International Relations (a) Idealist and Realist (b) Integration and (c) Behaviouralist - Unit IV: Diplomacy a) Concept of Diplomacy, b) Kinds of Diplomacy c) Functions of Diplomacy - Unit V:Control of International Relations (a) Collective Security (b) Balance of Power (c) International Law